 - Loss of companionship, guidance, and consortium

-Ultimately, the damages you qualify to collect will depend on the details of your specific case.
-Our lawyers will help you identify and calculate each recoverable damage.
+Ultimately, the damages you could collect will depend on your case’s details.
+Our lawyers will identify and assess the extent of damage and each recoverable loss’ financial value.

-Trucking Companies will Try to Undervalue Your Case
+Florida Trucking Companies Could Try to Undervalue Your Case – Our Attorneys Will Protect You

-It is in a trucking company insurance provider’s best interest to settle your case quickly while you are still reeling from the trauma of the incident.
-As such, do not be surprised if you receive a call from the insurer offering a settlement soon after the collision.
+When a collision with a big rig occurs, it is in a trucking company insurance provider’s best interest to settle your case quickly while you are still reeling from the trauma of the crash.
+Do not be surprised if you receive a call from the insurer offering a settlement soon after the crash.
+You can call our trucking accident lawyers, who know Florida law and your rights, before you talk to them.

-Make no mistake, whatever the insurance company offers you in terms of a settlement could be drastically less than what your case is worth.
-Insurance carriers have access to sophisticated algorithms that can quickly tell them what you might get from a jury award should your case go to court.
+Make no mistake, whatever the insurance company offers you in terms of a settlement after a tractor-trailer accident could be drastically less than what your case is worth.
+Insurance carriers can use sophisticated algorithms that can quickly tell them what you might get from a jury award should your case go to court.

 Their job is to undercut that amount as much as possible.
 Their best hope of doing that is to take advantage of your mounting stress about all the expenses your injuries are costing you.

-We Can Communicate with the Insurance Company on Your Behalf
+We Will Communicate With the Insurance Company About the Truck Accident on Your Behalf

-If you talk to an insurance representative, say as little as possible because whatever you say will potentially be used against you.
+If you talk to an insurance adjuster, say as little as possible because whatever you say will potentially be used against you.
 Stick to the facts.

-Better yet, you can let our lawyers do the talking for you.
+Better yet, you can let our Florida truck crash lawyers do the talking for you.
 We know how these representatives work, and we will not be intimidated by them.
 Lastly and most importantly, do not sign any document the insurance company asks you to sign without legal counsel.
+We will seek the maximum compensation in your case so that you can cover your medical expenses and other damages from the crash.

-Truck accidents are notoriously complicated.
-With drivers, carriers, shippers, loaders, third parties, and sometimes government agencies and manufacturers acting as different moving parts in the accident’s occurrence—it can be a lot to untangle.
-It can also be extremely daunting for someone who is just trying to manage life after sustaining serious injuries.
+Truck accidents are often complex matters.
+With drivers, carriers, shippers, loaders, third parties, and sometimes government agencies and manufacturers acting as different moving parts in the accident’s occurrence — it can be a lot to untangle.
+It can also be daunting for someone who is just trying to manage life after sustaining serious injuries.

-Our legal team will handle every aspect of your case, leaving you to do the most important job of all—recovering.
+Our Florida-based team of legal professionals will handle every aspect of your truck accident claim or lawsuit, leaving you to do the most important job of all — recovering.

 Proving Negligence

-It is not enough to show that a truck driver caused an accident.
-In order to collect damages, an injured person needs to be able to prove that the at-fault party’s actions constitute negligence—and that this negligence is the reason for the accident that caused the victim’s injuries.
+It is not enough to show that a commercial truck driver caused an accident.
+To collect damages, an injured person needs to be able to prove that the at-fault party’s actions constitute negligence—and that this negligence is the reason for the accident that caused the victim’s injuries.

 Specifically, tort law requires that we prove each of the following in your case: